CaZual-T/CZT-Mega-Sync/README.md

      *- DO NOT DELETE mod.io if you see it.
 I was just using it as an example.*
   - EXCEPTION(S): If your current folder is named *mod.czt*, or you dont have a mods folder to begin with, skip this step.
 - <b>Click Download!</b>
->[!NOTE]
-      *- MegaCZT is hard coded to only update/download folders named mod.czt currently.<br>
-      - This is due to my tool dynamically changing the folder name to the files url extension, and not the actual folder name. which is annoying.*

 ## How to use (sync folder client) (existing mod.czt install)
 - Run MegaCZT.